seima-lab/seima-server/README_CHAT_HISTORY_CHANGES.md

 # Chat History API Changes Summary

 ## Overview
 The Chat History API has been redesigned as a **read-only API** for managing user's continuous chat history.
 Each user has a single, unified chat history from the beginning to the end.
+The API now supports **soft delete** for data integrity and recovery purposes.

 ## Key Changes Made